 For further lighting advice speak to our technical sales team on 020 8254 2022 or e-mail firstname.lastname@example.org

-Our lighting guide identifies typical custodial applications, focusing on the principles of good lighting.
+Our 24 page lighting guide identifies typical custodial applications, focusing on the principles of good lighting.
 We examine the benefits of robust construction, standards compliance and specific design requirements including anti-ligature luminaires for “safer” cell applications.
 To download your copy click on the button below.